-The Board hereby designates the following position(s) as Coordinator(s) for Nondiscrimination to handle complaints regarding discrimination and harassment and inquiries regarding the district's nondiscrimination policies:
+The following position is designated Coordinator for Nondiscrimination to handle complaints regarding discrimination, harassment, intimidation, or bullying, and to answer inquiries regarding the district's nondiscrimination policies:

-Director of Student Services Santa Barbara Unified School District 720 Santa Barbara Street Santa Barbara, CA 93101 (805) 963-4338
+Director of Student Services

+720 Santa Barbara Street

+Santa Barbara, CA 93101
-'''

-(cf. 1312.1 - Complaints Concerning District Employees) (cf. 1312.3 - Uniform Complaint Procedures)
+(cf. 1312.1 - Complaints Concerning District Employees)

-'''
+(cf. 1312.3 - Uniform Complaint Procedures)

-Any student who feels that he/she has been subjected to discrimination or harassment should immediately contact the Coordinator, the principal, or any other staff member.
+Any student who feels that he/she has been subjected to discrimination, harassment, intimidation, or bullying should immediately contact the Coordinator, the principal, or any other staff member.
 Information gathered at the site level will immediately be submitted to the Coordinator.
-Any student or school employee who observes an incident of discrimination or harassment should report the incident to the Coordinator or principal, whether or not the victim files a complaint.
+In addition, any student who observes any such incident should report the incident to the Coordinator or principal, whether or not the victim files a complaint.